felipecolares22/List-ADT/README.md

-# My Vector
+# Abstract Data Type List
-In this project our objective is to build our version or the std::vector, the sc::vector, but this time, made with linked lists.
+In this project our objective is to build our own version of the std::vector with linked lists, the sc::list.

 ### Dependencies
 * `cmake`